marielle-lopez/flow/README.md

 ## Task Completion History

+### 10 March 2024

+- Created Toast component which acts as a pop-up notification when certain events occur (e.g., when a user successfully creates, edits, marks off/unmarks or deletes a task)
+  - In order to make this component dynamic, I created a context `ToastContext` which holds content (states) related to the Toast component, such as the message and icon to be displayed, and whether or not it should be appearing on the page

 ### 9 March 2024

 - Integrated OpenAPI 3 and Swagger UI with backend to document REST API using the help of [this YouTube video](https://www.youtube.com/watch?v=2o_3hjUPAfQ)